 To compensate for their lack of ability to predict the intrusion cost, we also fitted variants of the SA and the VP which were able to predict elevated retrieval probabilities for non-targets, namely: SA-Swap and VP-Binding.
 The SA-Swap model adds to the SA model the assumption that swap errors occur between array items at encoding (Donkin et al., 2015), and the probability of making such a swap error increases linearly with set sizes.
 The VP-Binding model builds on the assumption that – as in the IM – arrays are represented as color-location bindings with limited precision on two dimensions, the feature dimension (color) and the context dimension (location).
 At test, the location is used to retrieve the color bound to it.
 The precision of a binding on both dimensions is dependent on the resource amount allocated to it, which varies randomly as in the original VP.
 This version of the VP model can be thought of as a simplified version of the neural resource model proposed by Schneegans & Bays (2017) – although it does not incorporate all features of that model, the simplified version is more amenable to fitting.
 Please refer to Appendix B for more detail about the SA-Swap and VP-binding models.

 Both the SA-Swap and the VP-binding model were able to capture the general trend in the data, including the intrusion cost as shown in Figure 6.
-However, AIC values – listed in Table 2 -- indicated that SA-Swap and VP-binding still fit the data more poorly than the IM.
+However, AIC values – listed in Table 2 – indicated that SA-Swap and VP-binding still fit the data more poorly than the IM.

 Conclusion and General Discussion